Zubaidah bint Ja'far: Biography

+In 792, Harun had Muhammad receive the oath of allegiance (bay'ah) with the name of al-Amīn ("The Trustworthy"), effectively marking him out as his main heir, while Abdallah was not named second heir, under the name al-Maʾmūn ("The Trusted One") until 799.

 She also improved the pilgrim route across nine hundred miles of desert between Kufa and Mecca.
 The road was paved and cleared of boulders and she assembled water storages at intervals.
 The water tanks also caught the surplus rainwater from storms that occasionally drowned people.

 Ibn Battuta, referring to Zubaidah, states that "every reservoir, pool or well on this road which goes from Mecca to Baghdad is due to her munificient bounty...had it not been for her concern on behalf of this road, it would not be usable by anyone."
 He specifically mentions the water reservoirs at Birkat al-Marjum and al-Qarurah.

 Zubaidah hired a staff of assistants to manage her properties and to act on her behalf in numerous business ventures, independent of Harun.
 Her private home was also administered in a luxurious manner.
 Her meals were presented on gold and silver plates instead of the simple leather tray commonly used at the time, and she introduced the fashion trend of wearing sandals stitched with gems.
 She was also carried on a palanquin made of silver, ebony, and lined with silk.

 She built herself a palace with a large carpeted banquet hall supported by pillars made of ivory and gold.
-Verses of the Koran were engraved on the walls in gold letters.
+Verses of the Qur'an were engraved on the walls in gold letters.
 The palace was encircled by a garden full of uncommon animals and birds.
 She had a pet monkey attired as a cavalry soldier and hired 30 servants to attend to the monkey's needs.
 Zubaidah's visitors, including high-ranking generals, were required to kiss the monkey's hand.
-In addition, a slew of slave girls followed her everywhere she went and each knew the Koran by heart.
+In addition, a slew of slave girls followed her everywhere she went and each knew the Qur'an by heart.

 She rebuilt Tabriz after a disastrous earthquake in 791.

+Her husband, Harun al-Rashid died in March 809 while at Tus.
+He was succeeded by Muhammad al-Amin.
+He continued the progressive policies of his father.
+The first two years of his reign were generally peaceful, however al-Amin tried to remove his half-brother as his heir.
+Which caused civil war.
+Her son was killed by al-Ma'mun's supporters in 813 and her son was succeeded by al-Ma'mun.
+Her stepson (also adopted son of Zubaidah) gave her the same respect and position as her son, al-Amin.